Bombus lucorum: Bombus cryptarum

 Similar to B. magnus, the yellow collar of B. cryptarum extends further below the wing than that of B. lucorum.
-Also, it has a thin "S"-shaped line of black hairs through its yellow collar.
+Also, it has a thin S-shaped line of black hairs through its yellow collar.
 In addition, the queens of B. cryptarum emerge before B. magnus or B. lucorum during the colony initiation.

 Bombus terrestris

-Bombus lucorum was separated from B. terrestris in the beginning of 20th century because of their morphological differences, male labial gland secretions, and mitochondrial DNA markers.
+Bombus lucorum was separated from B. terrestris in the beginning of the 20th century because of their morphological differences, male labial gland secretions, and mitochondrial DNA markers.
 While the workers of B. terrestris and B. lucorum are basically indistinguishable by their appearances as the queens of the two species have few identifiable differences in their morphologies.
 At the end of the abdomen, B. terrestris queens have orange hairs while those of B. lucorum have white hairs, from which their common name originated.
 Also, the yellow thorax hairs of B. terrestris have a tint of dull orange while those of B. lucorum are more lemon yellow in color.
 The width of the collar in B. terrestris workers is narrower than that in B. lucorum workers, and B. terrestris have very small dots in the ocellus-orbital-area and in the surface structure of the second tergite rim.
 However, all these morphological differences are too subtle to be reliable in differentiating between the two species, and only by using their genetic characteristics can they be identified reliably.